 Pg.
 112–116 Truth clarified by the Book of Mormon

 On these pages, Callister has a table of information that attempts to prove the Book of Mormon’s truthfulness by showing how it “clarified” points of contentious Christian doctrine.
-All he actually proves is that just like every other Christian sect, the Mormons have yet another unverifiably correct interpretation of the Bible.
+All he proves is that just like every other Christian sect, the Mormons have yet another unverifiably correct interpretation of the Bible.

 Pg.
 143 David Whitmer’s testimony

-David Whitmer is cited saying, “Our testimony is true, And if these things are not true, then there is no truth, and if there is no truth, there is no God, and if there is no God, there is no existence.”
+David Whitmer is cited as saying, “Our testimony is true, And if these things are not true, then there is no truth, and if there is no truth, there is no God, and if there is no God, there is no existence.”

 Here I criticize Whitmer, not Callister.
 I reject every step in Whitmer’s argument.

-- “If our testimony isn’t true then there is no truth” — No. Whitmer and friends can be lying or delusional.
+- “If our testimony isn’t true then there is no truth” — No. Whitmer and their friends can be lying or delusional.
 There are more candidate explanations.